mauritz2/arboretum/README.md

 ## About The Project

-This is an implementation of the [Arboretum](https://boardgamegeek.com/boardgame/140934/arboretum) boardgame created by [Dan Cassar](http://dancassar.com/)
+This is an implementation of the [Arboretum](https://boardgamegeek.com/boardgame/140934/arboretum) boardgame created by [Dan Cassar](http://dancassar.com/).

-This implementation is built by me purely for learning purposes and to play with my friends online.
+It's built by me purely for learning purposes and to play with my friends online.

 The game currently supports 2-3 players.

 ### Player turn
-Player draws cards (from deck or discard), plays a card, and discards a card.
+During a turn a player draws two cards (from deck or discard), plays a card, and discards a card.

 ![](basic_turn.gif)